 The primary differences between a military divorce and a civilian divorce are the rules that apply to a member of the military who is on active deployment.
-The Servicemembers Civil Relief Act states that deployed military members have the right to have an attorney represent them in a divorce case.
+The Servicemembers Civil Relief Act states that deployed military members have the right to have an attorney in Chattanooga represent them in a divorce case.

 Even if a couple decides to divorce while both residing inside the country, jurisdiction issues may still be relevant, as servicemembers often reside out of state on military bases.
 The court will likely consider the serviceperson’s permanent residence for the most recent six months and where their permanent residence was located before they moved on base.
 For instance, if a member of the military lives on a base in North Carolina, but if their residence was in Tennessee prior to being moved to North Carolina, Tennessee will have jurisdiction over the case.